 - Appropriate validation of the aseptic process is needed and process simulation trials are an essential part of this

 I have experience developing training and presenting it to small to medium sized groups.
 Part of this process involves determining the way in which to present the training.
 Once such way to use some form of visuals in support of speaking.
 For my Microbiology for Non Microbiologists course, I used Microsoft Powerpoint.

 Duration of Session:

-- 60 minutes x1, followed by 10 minutes x1 (display style)
+- 60 minutes x1, followed by 10 minutes x1 (display style).
+Include practical component.

 This was repurposed into a LinkedIn article as part of my Developing My Writing While Helping Others series.

 Viable Environmental Monitoring (VEM) is the monitoring of factors within a production environment that may have an impact on the quality of goods produced within the environment.
 Typically this is any physical object than could support or introduce microbial contamination to a manufacturing environment: air, gases, surfaces (both on introduced objects and within the production room), liquids and people.
 This discussion does not extend to Environmental Monitoring such as particle counting, temperature, pressure differentials, etc. Continue reading

 One of the main International Standards used as a reference document in a sterile pharmaceutical microbiology laboratory is ISO13408 – Aseptic Processing of Health Care Products .
 Long ago, I reviewed the 1998 edition.
 The 2008 edition of the standard was last reviewed and confirmed in 2011 as current.
 Part 1 details the general requirements.
 The 2008 edition is edition 2 and is a techncial revision of the 1998 document.
 The guts of the standard are not dissimilar to version 1.

 My review of the 1998 edition follows.
 When I get my hands on the 2008 edition, I’ll review that with reference to this review.

 The use of italics is my way of emphasising points.
 Continue reading